“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 ALL information supplied should be photocopied as we cannot return your evidence to you.

-I have not received my student loan instalment, can I apply for help from the Access to Learning Fund?
+I have not received my student loan instalment, can I apply for help from the Student Support Fund?

-No. You need to be in receipt of your first instalment of student loan prior to applying to the fund.
-However, you can apply for an Emergency Loan of up to £240, if you wish to do so, you should make an appointment directly with the Students’ Union Advice Co-ordinator or Student Funding Adviser in the Student Centre.
-Please note that you are required to repay the loan within a six-week deadline.
+No. You need to be in receipt of your first instalment of student loan prior to applying to the fund, however, you can apply for an Emergency Loan of up to £320.
+Emergency loans are available to eligible Undergraduate and Postgraduate students.
+If you wish to apply for an emergency loan, you should visit the Student Centre to discuss this with a Student Advisor.
+Please note that you must be enrolled when you apply, you are required to repay the loan within a six-week deadline or when you receive your first instalment of student loan, whichever is the earlier date.

 How will my application be assessed?